 Carol Dalrymple is an Emmy-award winning filmmaker whose work explores stories that change our perception of the world and of each other.

-With PBS affiliate KUED, she has edited, produced, and directed over 50 feature length and short documentary films on rotation in the PBS national, pledge, and regional schedule.
-Her work with KUED has garnered twelve Emmy Awards.
+With PBS affiliate PBS Utah, she has edited, produced, and directed over 50 feature length and short documentary films on rotation in the PBS national, pledge, and regional schedule.
+Her work has garnered thirteen Emmy Awards.

 Her work has been seen on PBS, National Geographic, Discovery Channel, ESPN, and Fox Sports.
 Additional awards include the Society of Professional Journalists Gold Award for Best Documentary, the Cine Golden Eagle Awards of Excellence in Film and Media, National Educational Telecommunications Association, Gold, Silver, and Platinum Awards from the Utah Broadcasters Association, and an Award of Recognition issued jointly by the State of Utah Department of Community and Culture and the Utah Division of Indian Affairs.